 Current and prospective students and employees may make a request to obtain one hard copy of the report with 36 hours of advanced notice to the Manager of Safety and Emergency Management (contact 808-734-9334 or go to 'Ohi'a Building, Room 103A).
-The ASR is also available online to current and prospective students, faculty, staff, and the general public at:
+The 2024 ASR (https://go.hawaii.edu/Zga) is also available online to current and prospective students, faculty, staff, and the general public.